 My wife suggested I go to an exhibition, held in Poynton’s Civic Centre, put on by a local camera club.
 This was spring 2019.
 The visit turned out to be a minor epiphany of the secular sort.
 Here were top images, not just of nature but landscape, portraits, still life and other ‘genres’.
 Each photo told a story, each image had ‘wow’ factor.
 Elements so missing in many of my own photos.
 I came away wanting to know more about this local camera club.
 Within a month, I had joined the North Cheshire Photographic Society.
 I was made very welcome indeed.
 I had landed on my feet.

 I soon realised that being self taught I had acquired many bad habits - bad photographic habits of course!
 The members have turned out to be a generous bunch, willing to help me in my journey to improve my images.
 So as you read this blurb, be aware that I’m at the start of a belated journey.
 I wish I had started earlier.
 I have a few personal goals but I’ll keep them to myself in case I fluff my quest.

 I have to say it’s great fun.
 Watch this space.
 I will try and keep this website up-to-date with recent images and thoughts.

 There will be ups.
 There will be downs.

 Thanks for taking the time to read these few words and look at my image galleries.

 There are three galleries, Nature, Macro and Landscape.
-I aim to update these four galleries with new images as they come along.
-However there will always be a fifth or sixth gallery which will take a look at specific bird, insect or location.
-At the moment these new galleries are kingfishers and Birkenhead docks.
+I aim to update these galleries with new images as they come along.
 I hope you enjoy.